boardfish/com2005-assignment/report.md

 # Results

-**NB:** Outlier results in which a fire starts at either location but does not spread have been omitted.
+**NB:** For this scenario, outlier results in which a fire starts at either location but does not spread have been omitted.

 ## Scenario 1